12meann/Vanilla-JS-Firebase-firestore/README.md

 Using <strong> Materialize </strong> as the CSS framework, <strong> Vanilla JS </strong>for DOM manipulaton and <strong>Firestore </strong> as its database.

-Click the <a href="https://me-anns-movie-list.firebaseapp.com">link</a> to see and try the app.
-I deployed the app using Firebase Hosting.
+--add your own fbConfig file with your firebase credentials inside the config folder.

+Just turn the app into a Progressive Web App.